 Recall that by default, account passwords are the same as the account name.
 If the scoreboard account password(s) are not changed by the Contest Administrator, it would mean that any team could start a scoreboard running on their own machine, allowing them to look at the contest standings even during times when the Contest Administrator has decided to hide that information (such as near the end of the contest, which is the policy in some contests).
 We strongly recommend changing the scoreboard account passwords.

-A sample batch script is included with the samples: samps/web/distribute_score .
+A sample batch script is included with the samples in every PC2 distribution, at samps/web/distribute_score .

 All ICPC Regional Contest Directors have access to the PC2 ICPC Import Data files describing all the teams registered for their Regional Contest, including their groups (“sites”).